Conditioning the tanh-drift process on first-passage times: Exact drifts, bridges, and process equivalences: Introduction

 \section{Introduction}

 The first-passage-time (FPT) problem---namely, determining the distribution of the time at which a stochastic process first reaches a prescribed boundary---is a fundamental question in the theory of diffusion processes~\cite{ref_book_Redner,ref_intro_Redner}.
 It plays a central role in a wide range of scientific areas, including probability theory, statistics, physics, chemistry, mathematical finance, neuroscience, reliability theory~\cite{ref_book_Metzler} and, more recently, biology~\cite{ref_McKenzie}.
+In particular, first-passage-time problems play a central role in target search processes, where a diffusing particle aims to locate a given target~\cite{ref_book_Grebenkov}.
 In medicine, FPT models have become increasingly important, for instance in oncology, where the time at which a tumor first reaches a clinically relevant size is used to assess the efficacy of anticancer therapies and to characterize key temporal events in tumor progression~\cite{ref_Otunuga}.

 Despite its broad relevance, explicit first-passage-time densities are known only for a limited class of one-dimensional diffusion processes.
 Closed-form expressions are available for the Wiener process~\cite{ref_book_Redner,ref_Monthus_Mazzolo}, for the Bessel diffusion $\mathrm{BES}^\delta$ for all dimensions $\delta>0$, both for hitting zero (when it is accessible) and for hitting any positive level~\cite{ref_book_Borodin}, and for a special case of the Ornstein--Uhlenbeck (OU) process—specifically, when the absorbing boundary is located at the origin~\cite{ref_Alili,ref_Ricciardi}.
 Beyond these specific settings, obtaining exact FPT distributions remains a challenging open problem.
 Even for the OU process, one of the most widely used models in physics and neuroscience, the FPT density for a general threshold admits no closed-form expression.
-These limitations have motivated the development of alternative methods, including transformations of known solvable processes~\cite{ref_Metzler} and conditioning techniques~\cite{ref_Monthus_Mazzolo,ref_Mazzolo_SAA}, to explore new families of diffusion processes with analytically tractable first-passage properties.\\
+These limitations have motivated the development of alternative methods, including transformations of known solvable processes~\cite{ref_Metzler} and conditioning techniques~\cite{ref_Monthus_Mazzolo,ref_Mazzolo_SAA}, to explore new families of diffusion processes with analytically tractable first-passage properties.
+Processes conditioned to satisfy constraints also arise in stochastic thermodynamics, for instance in the context of work production along trajectories subject to absorption constraints~\cite{ref_PRL_2025}.
+This connection further highlights the potential relevance of conditioning approaches beyond purely mathematical considerations.

 Building on this perspective, there is considerable interest in identifying diffusions for which first-passage properties can be determined exactly, or in constructing new processes with prescribed first-passage-time statistics.
 In this work, we first focus on the \emph{tanh-drift} process~\cite{ref_Mazzolo_Monthus_annihilation} (also referred to as the Bene\v{s} process~\cite{ref_book_Sarkka}), a diffusion $X(t)$ characterized by the drift $\mu(x) = \alpha \tanh(\alpha x + \beta)$, with $\alpha > 0$, $\beta \in \mathbb{R}$, and governed by the It\^o stochastic differential equation (SDE):